The SOC for AI Agents

 A 40-line bash script you call from your terminal as you relay messages to the agent.
 For agents without HTTP tools, one-off pilots, and incident investigation work.

 Async multi-step correlation no inline guardrail can match.
-Pattern matching, tool-abuse detection, memory poisoning across sessions, and trajectory analysis — all running within 3 seconds of an event landing.
+Pattern matching, tool-abuse detection, response-leak scanning, memory analysis, trajectory analysis, and endpoint correlation run outside your request path.

 Prompt injection